coqui-ai/TTS/docs/source/formatting_your_dataset.md

 After you collect and format your dataset, you need to check two things.
 Whether you need a `formatter` and a `text_cleaner`.
 The `formatter` loads the text file (created above) as a list and the `text_cleaner` performs a sequence of text normalization operations that converts the raw text into the spoken representation (e.g. converting numbers to text, acronyms, and symbols to the spoken format).

-If you use a different dataset format then the LJSpeech or the other public datasets that 🐸TTS supports, then you need to write your own `formatter`.
+If you use a different dataset format than the LJSpeech or the other public datasets that 🐸TTS supports, then you need to write your own `formatter`.

 If your dataset is in a new language or it needs special normalization steps, then you need a new `text_cleaner`.